July 11, 2024

 1. Access the Azure Active Directory Admin Center: Log into your Microsoft 365 admin account and navigate to the Azure Active Directory section.

-2. Navigate to Licenses: In the Entra ID Admin Center, find and select the "Licenses" section.
+2. Navigate to Licenses: In the Entra Admin Center, find and select the "Licenses" section.
 Here you will see options for managing licenses across your organization.

 3. Select "All Products": Find and click on “All products” to view all the available Microsoft 365 licenses within your organization.